 If I am receiving Workers’ Compensation payments, will this affect my unemployment benefits?

 Yes.
-100% of your workers’ compensation will be deducted from your weekly benefit amount.
-An individual that is unable to work at all due to a temporary disability is completely ineligible for unemployment.
+100% of your temporary workers' compensation will be deducted from your weekly benefit amount.
+Permanent disability payments are not disqualifying, but an individual who is unable to work at all due to a disability is completely ineligible for unemployment.

 I receive a pension.
 Will this affect my unemployment benefits?

 If the pension was paid by an employer in your base period or if the employer is the chargeable employer on your claim, those pension payments are considered disqualifying income and 50% of the amount you receive may be deducted from your weekly benefit amount (WBA) if you paid into the pension, or 100% will be deducted if your employer paid the full amount.
 If you received a lump sum amount and did not have the option to receive monthly payments, a deduction will be made only for the week in which you received the payment.
 If it has been more than 18 months since you worked for the employer, the pension you are paid is not disqualifying income and will not be deducted from your benefits.

 I received a debit card in the mail but it did not have any funds on it.
 Why not?

 The debit card is mailed soon after the claim is filed and processed.
 Unless you requested direct deposit, the funds are placed on the debit card two days after the claimant certifies, which is generally two weeks after the claim is filed.

 Can I view my payment history online?